thomas-roos/aws-greengrass-lite/docs/SETUP.md

 - iotCredEndpoint: The IoT Core endpoint
 - iotDataEndpoint: The IoT Core endpoint
 - posixUser: Colon separated user/group that generic components should run as
+- iotRoleAlias: The name of the role alias for accessing TES

 `posixUser` must be set to a valid user and group.
 If no colon and group is provided, the user's default group is used.
 If not running Greengrass as root,